StandardV/ValorantStreamsnipe/README.md

   As you can see right now, it is just a 5 minutes script, still a lot of room for development but who knows, I might do that one day if I want to or people are interested in it.
   An example of what could be seen from the above demonstration is, if your user name is Unattractive for example, it will just look for an account with twitch user name Unattractive (If you read this, and your user name is the same as twitch name, I'd reccomend you change it :> ), check if they're online and print it out on the console.
 But for further development or anyone that read this post that interest, you can do it yourself

-   - Create a function of switching texts that some specific characters can be swap around, interchange with each other or just simply delete some specific character from the output of that username
+   - Create a function of switching texts that some specific characters can be swap around, interchange with each other, adding ttv to the end or just simply delete some specific character from the output of that username
    - Or make a name collecting twitch bot, what it could do is joining twitch streamer, gather their name then put it in a large text file that can be read later for any related function, a lot of bot's already up there, this one just have a small weird little function compare to others (https://twitchinsights.net/bots)